midgard.math

 Example:

-Full name: midgard.math.spatial_interpolation.interpolate_for_position
+Full name: midgard.math.spatial_interpolation.griddata

-Signature: (grid_x: numpy.ndarray, grid_y: numpy.ndarray, values: numpy.ndarray, x: float, y: float, method: str = 'linear') -> float
+Signature: (grid_x: numpy.ndarray, grid_y: numpy.ndarray, values: numpy.ndarray, x: float | numpy.ndarray, y: float | numpy.ndarray, **kwargs: Any) -> numpy.ndarray

 Interpolation is based on scipy.interpolate.griddata module.
-More information about this module can be found under: https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.griddata.html

 Args: